anrayliu/pyvidplayer2/documentation.md

 - `interactable: bool = False` - Enables the Pygame-rendered GUI.
 - `loop: bool = False` - Specifies whether the contained video will restart after it finishes.
 If the queue is not empty, the entire queue will loop, not just the current video.
-Optimizations were made to make single-video looping as seamless as possible, but it still may not be perfect.
-- `preview_thumbnails: int = 0` - Requires the GUI to be turned on with `interactable`.
-Number of preview thumbnails loaded and saved in memory.
+- `preview_thumbnails: int = 0` - Specifies the number of preview thumbnails
+  loaded and saved in memory.
 When seeking, a preview window will show the closest loaded frame.
 The higher this number is, the more frames are loaded, increasing the preview accuracy but also increasing initial load time and RAM usage.
 Because of this, this value is defaulted to 0, which turns seek previewing off.
+Requires the GUI to be turned on with the `interactable` parameter.
 - `font_size: int = 10` - Sets font size for GUI elements.

 ## Attributes